MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 ## Prerequisites

-- The latest version of [VS Code](https://code.visualstudio.com/download).
+- The latest version of [Visual Studio Code](https://code.visualstudio.com/download).
-- To submit jobs to Azure Quantum, you also need an Azure account with a quantum workspace.
+- If you want to submit jobs to Azure Quantum, you also need an Azure account with a quantum workspace.
 For more information, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).

 ## Install the QDK extension